biomed-AI/MeHi-SCC/README.md

 # MeHi-SCC: A Meta-learning based Graph-Hierarchical Clustering Method for Single Cell RNA-Seq Data
 ================================================================

-This folder contains the official code for MeHi-SCC: A Meta-learning based Graph-Hierarchical Clustering Method for Single Cell RNA-Seq Data. ## need to be updated
+This folder contains the official code for MeHi-SCC: [A Meta-learning based Graph-Hierarchical Clustering Method for Single Cell RNA-Seq Data](https://doi.org/10.1101/2022.09.06.506784)
 #
 # MeHi-SCC